commitizen-tools/commitizen/docs/bump.md

   --check-consistency, -cc
-                        check consistency among versions defined in commitizen configuration and version_files --sign, -s  create a signed tag instead of lightweight one or annotated tag --annotated-tag, -at  create annotated tag instead of lightweight one --changelog-to-stdout
+                        check consistency among versions defined in commitizen configuration and version_files --gpg-sign, -s  create a signed tag instead of lightweight one or annotated tag --annotated-tag, -at  create annotated tag instead of lightweight one --changelog-to-stdout
                         Output changelog to the stdout